Fast calibration of two-factor models for energy option pricing: Application to market calibration

 We considered European options from TTF gas and EEX electricity markets due to their high liquidity.
-The dataset included options on monthly futures listed in 57 consecutive days, between 01/11/2017 and 25/01/2018.
+The dataset included options on monthly futures listed in 57 consecutive days, between \nth{1} November 2017 and \nth{25} January 2018.
 The number of different delivery periods was 25 for TTF and 7 for EEX.
 The number of options changed daily, ranging between 430 and 596 for EEX and between 342 and 720 for TTF.

 We wanted to simulate the real-world scenario, where models are calibrated on listed options and used to price other instruments.
-Thus, on each trading day, 70\% of the available options were used for calibration, while the remaining 30\% were left apart to check for the model accuracy.
-Even though a study on the effectiveness of LMR-GW in explaining option prices is not in the scope of this paper, we still needed to guarantee that the calibration procedure achieves good results.
-Moreover, we wanted to assess if any difference in predicted prices arises when the numerical and the analytical solution for the variance are used.
+Thus, on each trading day, 70\% of the available options were put in the set $\mathcal{C}$ used for calibration, while the remaining 30\% were placed in the set $\mathcal{V}$ to validate the model accuracy.
+Even though a study on the effectiveness of LMR-GW in interpolating option prices is not in the scope of this paper, we still need to guarantee that the calibration procedure achieves good results.
+To this goal, we choose the Mean Absolute Error (MAE) on the validation set as a performance metric: